cooper/quiki/doc/configuration.md

 ### image.quality

+_Optional_.
 The desired quality of generated images with lossy compression.
 This is only utilized if [`image.type`](#imagetype) is set to *jpeg*.

 __Default__: *100*

 ### image.retina

+_Optional_.
 Image scales to enable for displays with a greater than 1:1 pixel ratio.

 For instance, to support both @2x and @3x scaling: